Smoot: History

-Oliver R. Smoot was selected by his Lambda Chi Alpha fraternity pledgemaster because he was the pledge deemed shortest—which made measuring the bridge the most labor-intensive—and he was the "most scientifically named".
-To implement his use as a unit of measure, Smoot repeatedly lay down on the bridge, let his companions mark his new position in chalk or paint, and then got up again.
-Eventually, he got tired from so much exercise and was carried thereafter by the fraternity brothers to each new position.
+Oliver R. Smoot was selected by his Lambda Chi Alpha fraternity pledgemaster because he was deemed shortest—which made measuring the bridge the most labor-intensive—and he was the "most scientifically named."
+Smoot repeatedly lay down on the bridge, let his companions mark his new position in chalk or paint, and then got up again.
+Eventually, he wearied of the exercise and was carried thereafter by the fraternity brothers to each new position.

 Smoot graduated from MIT in 1962, and then attended Georgetown University Law Center in Washington, D.C., where he obtained his Juris Doctor.
 He served as chairman of the American National Standards Institute from 2001 to 2002, and then as president of the International Organization for Standardization from 2003 to 2004.
-He is a distant relative of Nobel Prize in Physics winner George Smoot.
+Neither organization has provided a standard value for the smoot.

 Public knowledge and interest in the story began when Holiday investigated the marks on the bridge years later, and published an interview with Smoot.
-The prank's fiftieth anniversary was commemorated on October 4, 2008, as Smoot Celebration Day at MIT, which Smoot attended.
+The prank's fiftieth anniversary was commemorated on October 4, 2008 as Smoot Celebration Day at MIT, which Smoot attended.

-In 2011, smoot was one of the 10,000 new words added to the fifth edition of the American Heritage Dictionary.

-A 2016 April Fools' Day article by the MIT Alumni Association announced that MIT would recalibrate the smoot to 65.7500 in and the ear to 2.48031 in, and the bridge would thus be 372 smoots give or take 11 ears.
+A 2016 April Fools' Day article by the MIT Alumni Association announced that MIT would recalibrate the smoot to 65.7500 in and the ear to 2.48031 in, and the bridge would thus be 372 smoots, give or take 11 ears.

-On May 7, 2016, Smoot served as Grand Marshal of the alumni parade across the bridge, celebrating the 100th anniversary of MIT's move from Boston to Cambridge.
+On May 7, 2016, Smoot served as grand marshal of the alumni parade across the bridge, celebrating the 100th anniversary of MIT's move from Boston to Cambridge.